ghuntley/ghuntley.github.io/_drafts/talk-imperative-programming-is-dangerous.md

 Reactive programming?
 What's that?
 Well, the best way to describe reactive programming is to think of a spreadsheet.

 ### Signals
-* Everyone says Functional Reactive Programming is hard, but anyone who writes Excel expression is doing it

 Imagine three cells, A, B, and C. A is defined as the sum of B and C. Whenever B or C changes, A reacts to update itself.
 That's reactive programming: changes propagate throughout a system automatically.